sakuraiyuta/hyuga/README.md

 We need your help to check the support status for each hy version.

-Please report the results [in this issue]!
+Please report the results [in this issue](https://github.com/sakuraiyuta/hyuga/issues/17)!

 ## Feature